 The simplest business form is the sole trader.
 Sole traders are in business for themselves and assume responsibility for business results, operations, setting prices, and scheduling.
 A critical distinction between sole traders and employees is that the sole trader works for several clients at the same time, thereby avoiding issues of economic dependence characteristics of being an employee.

-On the other hand, sole traders are distinguished from limited business structures in that the sole trader business is an extension of the business owner, even if the business has other employees.
+On the other hand, sole traders in the UK are distinguished from limited business structures in that the sole trader business is an extension of the business owner, even if the business has other employees.
 In contrast to limited companies, the sole trader business is not a legal entity separate from the owner.

 As a sole trader, all business profits belong to you personally.
 This means that tax on profits as a sole trader will be added to your other personal income and assessed at your personal tax rate.
 This rate ranges from 0% to 45% in England, Wales, and Northern Ireland, while the top rate is 46% in Scotland.